microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 Solutions:

 -  `channelData.streamSequence` will be used to identify obsoleted activities
--  Once the session has concluded, all future activities should be ignored
+-  Once the livestream has concluded, all future activities should be ignored

-### Packet loss or join after session started
+### Packet loss or join after livestream started

 Background: